Which Pennywise Is Scarier: The "It" Clown from 1990 or 2019?

-Dental hygiene was clearly not a priority to either version of Pennywise.
-Although Curry's teeth are clearly strong and jagged enough to tear human flesh, his smile appears to have the same amount of teeth as a human.
+Dental hygiene was clearly not a priority in either version of Pennywise.
+Although Curry's teeth are clearly strong and jagged enough to tear human flesh, his smile appears to have the same amount of teeth as a human's.
 With some good toothpaste and dental floss, Curry might be able to turn his hygiene around.
-In contrast, Skarsgård must have killed an alligator and stole its teeth, because he has multiple fangs coming out of each gum.
+In contrast, Skarsgård must have killed an alligator and stolen its teeth, because he has multiple fangs coming out of each gum.
 Getting braces might be an issue, but more fangs put Skarsgård over the edge in this category.

 The creepiest trait of a clown is its smile.
 Skarsgård's smile is mischievous and murderous.
 Pennywise's dark intentions are apparent.
 However, Curry's smile is friendlier and less menacing.
 Curry's smile suggests a circus clown, which makes him that much scarier, because people would be more inclined to interact with Curry over Skarsgård.
 But you're in for a rude awakening when Curry's smile turns into a death stare.